-The OOSGG works closely with other agencies, in particular with the Department of the Prime Minister and Cabinet, its portfolio agency, on matters including the Governor-General's constitutional and statutory duties.
-The Office also works closely with the Department of Defence, the Department of Foreign Affairs and Trade, the
+The OOSGG works closely with other agencies, in particular with the Department of the Prime Minister and Cabinet, its portfolio department, on matters including the Governor-General's constitutional and statutory duties.
+The Office also works closely with the Department of Defence, the Department of Foreign Affairs and Trade, the Department of Veterans' Affairs and numerous other government and non-government bodies.

-Department of Veterans' Affairs and numerous other government and nongovernment bodies.
 As the Australian community becomes more engaged with social media, the OOSGG has implemented a social media strategy designed to better communicate the role and activities of the Governor-General and to highlight community achievement and endeavour.
-In the four years ahead, the OOSGG will continue to operate to strengthen community engagement and outreach, and to maintain its heritage assets to the best of the office's ability, with limited resources.
+In the four years ahead, the OOSGG will continue to strengthen community engagement and outreach, and maintain the heritage assets to the best of the Office's ability using available resources.